Murders of Blake and Mary-Jo Hadley: Perpetrator

+Tyler Hadley's mugshot from the Florida Department of Corrections.

-Tyler J. Hadley was born on December 16, 1993.
-He was 17 years old at the time of the murders.
-During his teenage years, Tyler began skipping school and taking drugs.
-His sentencing documents indicate he had been involved in myriad crimes prior to these murders.
-Tyler had participated in drug use, sales, and purchases and had been criminally detained for arson, vandalism, thefts, aggravated battery, and then murder (there was also a $15,000 civil suit pending after Tyler had hit and injured a child while driving his father's car in June 2010).
-Prior to the parricides, he had been enrolled in an outpatient drug treatment program which proved to be unsuccessful as he continued to use drugs.
-Knowing he would soon turn 18, and desperate to get him help, his parents had recently found an inpatient treatment program for him.
-This was later reported to be the motive for the murders as Tyler did not want to participate in the program.
+Tyler Joseph Hadley was born on 16 December 1993.
+At the time of the murders, he was 17 years old.
+During his teenage years, Hadley began skipping school and taking drugs.
+His sentencing documents indicate he had been involved in various drug-related crimes, including drug use, sales, and purchases.
+He had also had been criminally detained for arson, vandalism, theft, and aggravated battery.
+There was also a $15,000 civil suit pending after Tyler had hit and injured a child while driving his father's car in June 2010.

+Prior to the murders of his parents, Hadley had been enrolled in an outpatient drug treatment program, which proved to be unsuccessful.
+Knowing their son would soon become a legal adult and desperate to get him help, his parents had recently found an inpatient drug treatment program for him.
+This was later reported to be the motive for the murders, as Hadley did not want to participate in the program.

 Convictions

-Tyler pleaded no contest to two counts of first-degree murder, resulting in his conviction.
-As Tyler was a minor, he could not be sentenced to death by Florida law, and capital punishment for minors had been abolished nationwide in 2005.
+Hadley pleaded no contest to two counts of first-degree murder, resulting in his conviction.
+As Hadley was a minor, he could not be sentenced to death by Florida law, and capital punishment for minors had been abolished nationwide in 2005.
 In 2014, he was initially sentenced to two consecutive terms of life imprisonment without the possibility of parole.
-While in jail awaiting sentencing, Tyler had spent his time signing autographs for fellow inmates.
-He would take a news article about the murder and write, "It's Hammer Time" across the article and sign with his self-proclaimed nickname—Hammer Boy.
+While in jail awaiting sentencing, Tyler spent his time signing autographs for fellow inmates.
+He would take a news article about the murder and write, "It's Hammer Time" across the article and sign with his self-proclaimed nickname "Hammer Boy".

-In April 2016, his sentencing was overturned by an appeal judge who stated the lower court "did not consider the correct alternative to a life sentence".
+In April 2014, his sentencing was overturned by an appeal judge who stated the lower court "did not consider the correct alternative to a life sentence".
 Miller v.
-Alabama had just recently been handed down by the Supreme Court which changed how juvenile murderers were to be treated within the judicial system.
-When sentencing occurred, the judicial review mechanism was not in place - and Tyler was entitled to having judicial review at some point in the future now that the law had evolved.
+Alabama had recently been handed down by the Supreme Court, which changed how juvenile murderers were reviewed by the judicial system.
+When sentencing occurred, the judicial review mechanism was not yet in place, and Hadley was entitled to a judicial review at in the future.

-In December 2018, Hadley was resentenced to life in prison, but this time the judicial review mechanism was properly put into place.
+In December 2018, after proper judicial review, Hadley was resentenced to life in prison.
 Hadley is imprisoned at Liberty Correctional Institution.